Kerbaltec-Solutions/Rev-Eng/README.md

 1. After uploading the program open the serial console.

 2. _(version 2a only)_ The arduino will ask you, if it should treat analog pins as analog

     `Treat analog pins as analog? :`

     + Type "y" or "Y" to treat the pins A0 to A5 (pin 14-19) as analog outputs of the attached circuit and record analog values when they are declared as outputs.

         + You can still declare those pins as inputs if you want to.

     + Type anything else to treat those pins as digital pins

+    _(version 3 only)_ The arduino will ask you, if it should display the logic table in hexadecimal

+    `Format output as hexadecimal?: `

+    + Type "y" or "Y" to show the logic table in hexadecimal

+    + Type anything else to display the logic table like normal

-3. _(version 2 higher)_ The Arduino will ask you which pin you want to assign to a cretain input of the attached circuit.
+3. _(version 2 and higher)_ The Arduino will ask you which pin you want to assign to a cretain input of the attached circuit.
 You can assign pin 2-19

     `Pin for IC input <input number> :`